zandax online course logo

 5. Balance your schedule

-6. Prioritise and delegate
+6. Prioritize and delegate

 The Key to a Stress-Free Life